Andi Rasdiyanah Amir: Department of Religious Affairs and later life

 Rasdiyanah was appointed by the Minister of Religious Affairs as the Director General for Islamic Institutions several months before the end of her tenure as rector.
 Rasdiyanah was sworn in as director general on 30 April 1993 and was relieved of her office of rector on 4 January 1994.
-During his tenure, the government introduced a nine-year compulsory education program.
+During her tenure, the government introduced a nine-year compulsory education program.
 Rasdiyanah tried to implement the compulsory education program in Islamic educational institutions such as madrasas and pesantren, but failed as it was deemed too burdensome by the education authorities.
 After three years of service as director general, Rasdiyanah handed over her office to Abdul Malik Fadjar on 27 May 1996.

 Upon her retirement from the department of religious affairs, Rasdiyanah continued to teach in the Alauddin Islamic State Institute.
 Previously, in 1995 Rasdiyanah became a professor in hadith studies at the university.
 She became the chairwoman of the institute's council of professors and the director for postgraduate studies in 1996.
 In 1997, Rasdiyanah was nominated as a possible candidate for the governor of South Sulawesi, but failed to compete in the election.

 In 2005, the Alauddin Islamic State Institute was upgraded into the Alauddin Islamic State University.
 Rasdiyanah continued to head the postgraduate studies in the university until 2010.
 In that year, the university published a festschrift about her.